yuorky/Python_prj/README.md

 # Python_prj

-Here includes some python projects I did.
+Here includes some codes I did in python.